peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

 ## Resampling

 We will perform a 10-fold Cross Validation 5 times.
-This means we will be dividing the training dataset randomly into 10 parts, use each of 10 parts as a "testing dataset" for the model and "train" on the remaining 9.
+This means we will be dividing the training dataset randomly into 10 parts, use each of the 10 parts as a "testing dataset" for the model and "train" on the remaining 9.

 Essentially, we are "pretending" that some of our data is new and use the rest of the data to model on.
 We then take the average error of each of the 10 models and repeat this process 5 times.
 Doing it more than once will give a more realistic sense of how the model will perform on new data.